Yasuo Kuniyoshi: Early life

-Kuniyoshi was born on September 1, 1889 in Okayama, Japan.
+Kuniyoshi was born on September 1, 1889, in Okayama, Japan.
 He immigrated to the United States in 1906 at 17, choosing not to attend military school in Japan.
 Kuniyoshi originally intended to study English and return to Japan to work as a translator.

 He spent some time in Seattle, before enrolling at the Los Angeles School of Art and Design.
 Kuniyoshi spent three years in Los Angeles, discovering his love for the arts.
 He then moved to New York City to pursue an art career.
 Kuniyoshi studied briefly at the National Academy and later at the Independent School of Art in New York City, and then studied under Kenneth Hayes Miller at the Art Students League of New York.
 He later taught at the Art Students League of New York in New York City and in Woodstock, New York.
-Nan Lurie was among his students, as was Irene Krugman.
+Nan Lurie was among his students, as was Irene Krugman and Faith Ringgold.
 Around 1930, the artist built a home and studio on Ohayo Mountain Road in Woodstock.
 He was an active member of the artistic community there for the rest of his life.
 One of his pupils from the League, Anne Helioff, would go on to work with him at Woodstock.

+Kuniyoshi was awarded the Temple Gold Medal in 1934 from the Pennsylvania Academy of Fine Art.
 In 1935, Kuniyoshi was awarded the Guggenheim Fellowship.
 He was also an Honorary member of the National Institute of Arts and Letters and first president of Artists Equity Association, now known as New York Artists Equity Association.

 In 1948, Kuniyoshi became the first living artist chosen to have a retrospective at the Whitney Museum of American Art.
+His work may also be found in the permanent collection of the National Gallery of Art in Washington, DC.

 Kuniyoshi also exhibited at the 1952 Venice Biennale.